IQSS/ondemand-loop/docs/guide/content/admin/configuration.md

 <a id="dataverse_hub_url"></a>
 **`dataverse_hub_url`**
-Specifies the URL to the Dataverse Hub API endpoint for retrieving the list of available Dataverse installations.
+Specifies the source for the Dataverse installations list shown on the Dataverse landing page.
-This endpoint provides a registry of public Dataverse repositories that users can browse and connect to from the application.
-The URL should point to the `/api/installations` endpoint of a Dataverse Hub instance.
-For development or testing environments, this can be pointed to a mock server.
+Provide either:

+- An HTTP(S) Dataverse Hub `/api/installations` endpoint (public hub or your own).
-The property also accepts `file://` URLs that reference a JSON file shaped like the `/api/installations` response (see `e2e_tests/mock_repositories/dataverse/__files/partial_installations_response.json` for a template).
-When using a local file, provide an absolute path such as `file:///opt/loop/dataverse_installations.json`.
+- A `file://` URL pointing to a JSON file shaped like the hub response.
+Use an absolute path such as `file:///etc/loop/dataverse_installations.json`.

+The installations loader filters out entries where `isActive` is `false` and caches results for 24 hours to reduce repeated reads/requests.
+This is useful for staging environments or when shipping a curated list of approved Dataverse servers on disk.

 - **Default**: `https://hub.dataverse.org/api/installations`
 - **Environment Variable**: `OOD_LOOP_DATAVERSE_HUB_URL`